 - In all contexts, give children avenues and paths to seek out and use help when they need it.

 As you go through this process over and over, your kids will come to trust it.
 They will see that it is okay to make mistakes and even to fail.
 Kids who know it is okay to fail, that they will have chances to try again, may achieve more than we ever expected.

 So you can hopefully see that I am not much of a punisher.
 In my early days of parenting I was.
 I hated it.
 It didn’t get us, well, anywhere.
 Teaching, that got us to the finish line.
 Time and time again.

 That is not to say we were perfect.
 They could tell you stories!
 But it is to say that we tried at all times to put relationships and learning first.

 This process even helped me have more reasonable expectations for myself.
 THAT was totally unexpected!!

 Everyone doen’t bring the same skills and knowledge to the table.
 Heck, we don’t even all experience the world in the same way.
 We have to go through the process of working through these issues.

 Clear communication requires actual communication.

-While this article is about holding children with autism accountable, holding them accountable starts with us holding ourselves accountable.
-It continues with clear and explicit communication and culminates in teaching our kiddos about life and their value to us and the world.
+Holding our kiddos accountable starts with holding ourselves accountable.
+It continues with clear communication.
+It culminates in our kiddos learning about life and their value to us and to the world.